gperdomor/macOS-ansible/README.md

 - macOS 10.11, 10.12, 10.13
 - Signin to the App Store
-- Command Line Developer Tools
+- Command Line Developer Tools or Xcode

 ## Usage